StockSharp/AlgoTrading/Designer/README.md

 To make the most out of these examples, follow these steps:

 1. **Choose an Example**: Browse the directory and select an example that aligns with your trading interests or learning needs.
-2. **Download and Import**: For schematic examples, download the `.schematic` file and import it into your Designer program.
+2. **Download and Import**: For schematic examples, download the `.json` file and import it into your Designer program.
 For C# examples, copy the code or download the file to your project.
 3. **Study and Modify**: Examine how the strategies are constructed and consider modifying them to better fit your specific trading criteria or to experiment with new ideas.
 4. **Test and Deploy**: Always test your strategies in a simulated environment provided by Designer before applying them in live trading to ensure they perform as expected.